boydm/policy_wonk/README.md

 ## Examples

-Load and enforce a current user in a router:
+Load and enforce the current user in a router:

       pipeline :browser_session do
         plug MyAppWeb.Loaders, :current_user